menu

 Overview

-Henry Moore in Colour presents a group of drawings animated by a powerful chromatic vibrancy.
-From the life studies of his student days through to the casual drawings of his late years, these works reveal a deep appreciation of the unique characteristics and possibilities of colour in drawing, expressing a visual imagination that both integrates and enhances Moore’s practice in three dimensions.
-Including examples of his best-known works (such as the Shelter drawings and the large ‘presentation’ works from the 1930s) alongside more informal and experimental pieces, the exhibition covers Moore’s entire career, casting new light onto this lesser known but enduring aspect of his art and showing how it could cross-fertilise other areas of his work.
+Including examples of his best-known works - such as the Shelter drawings and the large ‘presentation’ works from the 1930s - alongside more informal and experimental pieces, the exhibition covers Moore’s entire career, casting new light onto this lesser known but enduring aspect of his art and showing how it could inform other areas of his work.